wp-plugins/m-vslider/readme.txt

 1. Light, Dark and Bar, 3 new themes from http://nivo.dev7studios.com/themes/<br />
 2. Link is off when URL field is empty.<br />

+= 2.1.3 =

+1. THE BIG FISH: links are now working on Micro$oft IE (from version 7).<br />
+2. 'none' theme has a loading image now.<br />
+3. Admin options for slices, boxCols and boxRows configs for random, slice and box animations.<br />